 Horse Trek to Kel Suu Lake

-Destination: Naryn region, At Bashy village, Kel-Suu Lake
+Destination: Naryn region, Kel-Suu Lake

 Travel Style: horse trek